shastaxc/WSBinder/README.md

 The 'Default' key is case-sensitive, you must use a capital 'D'.
 The job and sub job keys are not case sensitive.

+**Important if overriding keybinds**
+The keybinds for main hand weapon skills and ranged weapon skills should be mutually exclusive.
+There should be no overlap between the Archery category + Marksmanship category and any of the others.
+Archery and Marksmanship can have the same keybinds as each other though.

 ### Changing targeting mode

 If you want to use `<stnpc>` targeting instead of the default `<t>` for your weaponskills you can change this by issuing a command in game (in chat window).
 You can use separate targeting mode for main hand WS's vs ranged WS's: